HershelT/Cloud-Computing-Elective/Project3/README.md

 1. **Accessing All Services Through NGINX**:

    To access the Stocks service, open a web browser and navigate to `http://127.0.0.1:80/`.

+   Check out the nginx/configmap.yaml file to see how the NGINX server is configured to route incoming requests to the appropriate backend services. (example: /stocks, /capital-gains, etc.)

 ## License